Italian Motorcycle Brands

 Innocenti Logo

 Founded in the 1930s by master blacksmith Ferdinando Innocenti in Milan, Innocenti became one of the most famous scooters and car manufacturers.
 Initially, the company produced scaffolding patented by the founder.
 The Lambretta scooter brought fame to the brand.
 The brand divided its products into three main directions, which functioned until the 70s of the last century – engineering, motorcycles, and cars.
-The death of the founder in 1966 led to the inheritance by his son, Luigi, who sold the engineering production.
+The founder’s death in 1966 led to the inheritance by his son, Luigi, who sold the engineering production.
 Lambretta was manufactured in Spain and then moved to Indian factories.
 In 1997, the company was discontinued.

 Iso